Youmikona/Magical-Girl-Species/README.md

 # Magical-Girl-Species
-This is the mod for Stellaris.
+This is a mod for Stellaris.